 D = Severe or excessive amount of cleanliness violations.
 Areas/items receiving a D should be addressed by the re-inspection date noted on the report.
 As long as you can show that you have already reached out to CM or relevant resources the infraction won’t count against you for the inspection/re-inspection.

 F = Conditions that should never be present on the property.
 Health & safety hazards.
 Trip/slip hazards.
 Accessibility violations.
 Conditions that could cause injury.
+In the unfortunate event of an accident, it’s wise to have the contact information for motorcycle accident lawyers near me to help address any legal issues that may arise.
+Then, when faced with legal obstacles, having access to expertise makes a huge difference.
+New Jersey Criminal Law Attorney is highly regarded for their thorough understanding of DUI law and ability to provide personalised legal counsel.
+Contact experts like Marietta criminal defense attorney for professional criminal defense services.
 A single F on an inspection report will result in an automatic failure for that inspection round.
 Anything receiving an F should be corrected immediately, and a re-inspection date will be noted on the report.

 Grading Rubric Examples